wookiehangover/slack-prune/README.md

 # 💁🗑 slack-prune

-A command line tool for cleaning up your unused Slack channels!
+A command line tool for archiving your empty and unused Slack channels.

 ## 🚀Usage